Detecting signs of Fabry and Pompe disease in UK clinical data

 In the sections below you will find an overview of how we create models to help predict which people might be at risk of disease, some of the current performance metrics, and also some background information on both Fabry and Pompe disease.

-By using the inTrigue methodology in collaboration with Optimum Patient Care (OPC) in the UK and the OPC Research Database and working with Sanofi, we are learning novel patterns of disease, we do this because using published medical criteria does not help find the patients that remain undiagnosed and in fact highlights many more patients that do not in fact have disease (false positives).
+By using the inTrigue methodology in collaboration with Optimum Patient Care (OPC) in the UK and the OPC Research Database and supported by Sanofi, we are learning novel patterns of disease, we do this because using published medical criteria does not help find the patients that remain undiagnosed and in fact highlights many more patients that do not in fact have disease (false positives).

 The inTrigue approach looks for people that cannot be found using those methods. inTrigue is designed to help clinicians detect the people who are living with a rare or difficult-to-diagnose disease and help uncover those people who are therefore otherwise unlikely to get a diagnosis.